 Back in 1991, bored to tears by his job, 23 year old journalist Tom Hodgkinson lay on his bed and dreamed of starting a magazine called The Idler.
 He’d found the title in a collection of essays by Dr Johnson, himself a constitutionally indolent man.
 How to live, that was the question.
 How to be free in a world of jobs and debt?
 And curse this alarm clock.

 Tom was fortunately sacked from his job and started to sign on.
 He wandered across the road to where his old friend, designer and writer Gavin Pretor-Pinney lived.
 Gavin was the kind of person who could help Tom to realise this dream.
 And he did.
 In August 1993, the pair produced issue one of the Idler.
 It had the sub-title “literature for loafers”.
 Dr Johnson was the cover star and there was an interview with magic mushroom guru Terence McKenna.
 Contributors included a young journalist called Louis Theroux (pictured above at the Idler Festival, 2019).

 The magazine has since enjoyed a number of incarnations.
 In the nineties it was published by the Guardian newspaper, then by Ebury publishing.
 Tom published the Idler as an annual collection of essays until 2014, then relaunched the mag in 2016.

 The Idler Academy

 The Idler Academy, founded at a festival in 2010, is the Idler’s educational offshoot.
-It is a school which offers online and real-world courses in the classical liberal arts and practical skills.
+It is a school which offers online courses in the classical liberal arts and practical skills.
 From March 2011 to December 2015 we ran a small bookshop, café and event venue in Notting Hill.